Man Up | Ep. 193 • June 8, 2017

-Just don’t get emotionally attached too much, because what’s going to happen is until you’ve healed, until you’ve dealt with this issue specifically, because you’re just going to recreate this dynamic, and everything you experience it again you get more addicted to it.
+Just don’t get emotionally attached too much, because what’s going to happen is until you’ve healed, until you’ve dealt with this issue specifically, because you’re just going to recreate this dynamic, and everytime you experience it again you get more addicted to it.
 Every cycle that you have, the addiction gets deeper.
 Just stop it.
-You gotta stop the bleeding.
+You got to stop the bleeding.
 Stop the bleeding.

 Step two is, what should you do on the… That’s a negative project, right?
 What not to do.
 What should you do then?
 The positive project is to put yourself first.
 Treat that inner boy that has been neglected by society, by your upbringing.
 Go back to the inner boy.
 So every day, do something for yourself, something that you probably think as a nice guy fixer mindset, would think is self-indulgent.

 Maybe it’s having a little bit of ice cream.
 Don’t do that if you’re well overweight though, but maybe it’s getting a massage.
 I don’t know, maybe it’s reading a book that you really enjoy, or maybe it’s going to watch a movie that you really enjoy.
 It’s okay to do that.
 In fact, it’s really good to do that.